 [184KB] Trade Name Registration Form Note: Fillable forms may not show up properly in all browsers.
 If you experience problems viewing a PDF with form fields, simply save the PDF file to your computer (right click the link then select "Save target as"/"Save link as") and open it using Adobe Reader.

-If you own a business, you are also required to file a business tangible personal property return.
+If you own a business, you are also required to file a business tangible personal property return by March 31st (except if the date falls on the weekend or holiday, then it is the next business day).
 You can download that form here:

 You must be able to provide us with the following: